Priyankareddy-nalla/myApp/README.md

   pie charts, or line graphs, to effectively communicate the information.
 Each city is represented on the chart, and the corresponding number of upcoming events is displayed.

+# Serverless functions in myApp:
+ In myApp serverless functions for authentication and access token generation, MyApp ensures secure and efficient access to public calendar events from the
+ Google Calendar API.
+Additionally, utilizing AWS Lambda as the cloud-service provider for these serverless functions enhances scalability and cost- effectiveness, as resources are dynamically allocated based on demand, and the app only pays for the compute resources used during function execution.